Verma314/haskell-snippets/README.md

 Or, "objects" here are just data members which have this extra functionality to accept a message (ie a function).

 * In Haskell, new "objects" are created by modifying copies of old, existing ones.

+### Types

+* "Haskell uses type inference to automatically determine the types of all values at compile time based on the way they’re used."